National SEO: How We Built Multi-Vertical Authority Across $20M in Client Revenue

 National SEO is a search engine optimisation strategy that improves your website's visibility for non-location-specific keywords across an entire country.
 It focuses on broad, competitive terms such as "best project management software" or "commercial insurance" rather than geographic-specific searches like "plumber in Melbourne."
 A strong national SEO strategy combines comprehensive keyword research, authoritative content creation, technical site health and high-quality backlink acquisition to compete at scale.
 In 2026 it also requires optimising for AI search platforms where Google AI Overviews appear in roughly 30% of search queries and AI-referred sessions have grown 527% year-over-year.

 National SEO is the practice of optimising a website to rank for broad, high-volume keywords that attract audiences across a country rather than within a specific city or region.
-It is designed for businesses whose products or services are not limited by geographic boundaries - think eCommerce brands, SaaS platforms, national service providers and businesses shipping products nationwide.
+It is designed for businesses whose products or services are not limited by geographic boundaries, including eCommerce brands, SaaS platforms, national service providers and businesses shipping products nationwide.

 Who Needs a National SEO Strategy?